jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 #### 2.x Getting property names included in the prototype

-In JavaScript we normally cannot look at all the property names of an object and its prototype chain, but i v8 we can with the `v8::Object::GetPropertyNames` method on an `v8::Object`
+In JavaScript we normally cannot look at all the property names of an object and its prototype chain, however, in v8 we can with the `v8::Object::GetPropertyNames` method on a `v8::Object`

 ***Figure 2.x - Getting property names of an object in C++ with V8***